 Is It Mold?

 If you rub it and find out it is only dust, sigh in relief.
 But it may also be mildew and not mold.
 Although quite a few online articles imply that mold and mildew are basically interchangeable since they’re both fungi, that’s not entirely accurate.

 If it’s mold, you may have green or black patches.
 More importantly, mold may penetrate the surface material (such as wood).

 Mildew is milder, and it won’t require aggressive cleaning methods.
 The growth is flat and remains on the wall surface, and it’s easily removed.

 Starting with a Mild Approach for Non-Porous Walls

 Regardless of what cleaning agent you use, you should wear protective gloves.
 Wear old clothing and then wash them very well in hot water to kill any mold spores that get into your clothing.
-Make sure the area is properly ventilated, so that you don’t inhale the mold spores.
+Ensure the area is properly ventilated so that you don’t inhale the mold spores.

 Need it Done Right?

 - You can make your own mild natural mold remover with a ¼ cup of white vinegar, 2 tablespoons of borax, and 2 cups of hot water.
 Stir these ingredients in a bowl until the borax dissolves.